 There are four tN2 zones on the House Control 406 that have a 24 V (ac) output to operate a zone valve.
-These zones are not fixed to any water temperature, rather they can be assigned to any one of the available water temperatures:

-Use the ZONE 1-4 setting in the Adjust Menu to assign the on-board tN2 zones to the TANK, MIX or BOIL water temperature.
+These zones can be set to the tank, mix or boil temperature using the ZONE 1-4 setting in the adjust menu.
+The available options change depending on the WATER TEMPERATURE setting.